Huadu railway station

 Huadu Railway Station (花都站) is a railway station located in Huadu District, Guangzhou, Guangdong, China.
-It is located on the west side of Guangzhou North railway station and is used by Guangqing ICR, Guangzhou East Ring ICR.
+The railway station is located on the west side of Guangzhou North railway station and is used by Guangqing ICR, Guangzhou East Ring ICR.
 It opened on 30 November 2020.
 Passengers can get off at Guangzhou North Railway Station of Guangzhou Metro Line 9 to reach there.